manoharpalanisamy/Build-and-deploy-RAG-in-AWS-lambda-ECR-docker-langchain-Huggingface-/README.md

 ## Features

-✨ **Continuous Integration and Deployment**: We've implemented a robust CI/CD pipeline to ensure seamless updates and deployments.
+✨ **Continuous Integration and Deployment**: I've implemented a robust CI/CD pipeline to ensure seamless updates and deployments.

-⚙️ **AWS Integration**: Leveraging AWS services like Bedrock, AppRunner, and ECR, we've created a scalable and reliable infrastructure for hosting our application.
+⚙️ **AWS Integration**: Leveraging AWS services like Bedrock, AppRunner, and ECR, I've created a scalable and reliable infrastructure for hosting our application.

-🔑 **Environment Variables**: We've securely managed our project's deployment environment variables using GitHub Actions, ensuring a smooth deployment process.
+🔑 **Environment Variables**: I've securely managed our project's deployment environment variables using GitHub Actions, ensuring a smooth deployment process.

 ## Technologies Used